If you’re reading this, you’re probably as familiar with cats as they are with your garden. It’s the same story every time.

 You will have to deal with the matter on your own.

-Tested Examples of How to Stop Felines from Fouling in Your Garden
+Tested Examples of How to Stop Felines from Pooping in Your Garden

 There are some myths circulating the online space about chasing kitties away.
-Cats are protected by law in the UK, so you can’t call the authorities on this one.
+Cats are protected by law in the UK, so you can’t call the authorities if they simply poop in your garden.

 1. Place chicken wire